DHTMLX/docs-spreadsheet/docs/api/selection_getfocusedcell_method.md

 ### Description

-@short: returns the id of a focused cell
+@short: Returns the id of a focused cell

 ### Usage